Plant-based cheeses for cheese lovers

 While soy, almond, and other plant-based milks have been around for over a decade, food producers have struggled to design a popular dairy or egg replacement that closely resembles the original in taste, texture, and appearance.
 Not only is it difficult for food scientists to closely replicate dairy products, there’s less demand for these alternatives since so many people, even vegetarians, are unfamiliar with the huge environmental and ethical costs of the dairy and egg industries.

 The most ambitious alternative cheese maker I could find is Real Vegan Cheese, a food innovation company working out of San Francisco.
-It prides itself on making the real thing - without the cow - by using yeast and “synthetic biology” to create real milk proteins, which are then used to make cheese with the traditional cheese-making process.
-Like pretty much all of the companies using new technology to make highly realistic alternatives, Real Vegan Cheese is not ready for the consumer market, nor was I able to find out when it might become commercially available.
-But when it is I’ll be right there, wallet in hand.
+It prides itself on making the real thing, without the cow, by using yeast and “synthetic biology” to create real milk proteins, which are then used to make cheese with the traditional cheese-making process.
+Like pretty much all of the companies using new technology to make highly realistic alternatives, it’s not ready for the consumer market, nor was I able to find out when it might become commercially available.
+But when it is, I’ll be there.

-Takeaway: Plant-based cheese substitutes are tasty and proliferating fast; some are even available in mainstream stores.
-The one company we know of that’s producing real cheese without the cows is still a few years from being commercially available.
-Until then, use my short list to find the most delicious non-dairy cheese currently available.
+Takeaway: Plant-based cheese substitutes are tasty and proliferating fast.
+Here’s my short list to finding the most delicious non-dairy cheese currently available.

 Best shredded cheese: Follow Your Heart

 Best cream cheese: Tofutti

 Best soft cheese: Kite Hill

 For more on meatless and dairy-free deliciousness, check out this chart.